Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/api.guidelines.rst

 1. Try to show as many arguments/options as possible within reason
 ==================================================================

 Focus on the arguments that make bigger differences.
-Among the options of a same argument, show only the ones with significant differences.
+If there are multiple arguments with similar functionality, show only the ones with significant differences.
 For example, if you are using ``plot_histogram`` and want to show different options of the ``sort`` argument, don't pick two that mostly do the same like ``value`` and ``value_desc``, pick one of them to show you can sort by probability and a completely